-On 21 January 2021, the existing support package was extended by the cabinet and in some parts expanded.
-Most of the tax measures will apply until 1 July 2021.
-The possibility to apply for a tax deferral is extended till 30 June 2021 (was 31 March 2021).
-A tax debt payment schedule of 36 months will apply from 1 October 2021 (was 1 July 2021).
+On 27 May 2021, the existing support package was extended by the cabinet and in some parts expanded.
+Most of the tax measures will apply until 1 October 2021.
+However, the possibility to apply for a tax deferral has not been extended and will therefore remain in force until 1 July 2021.
+The term for paying off the tax debt has been extended to 60 months (was 36 months).
+The starting date of the payment schedule has also been extended, starting on 1 October 2022 (was 1 October 2021).

 Last year the Dutch government announced the first emergency package of various crisis measures related to the corona epidemic on 12 March 2020 and 17 March 2020.
 On 24 April 2020, another six measures were published, including a mitigation for self-employed persons.
 On 20 May 2020 the Dutch government introduced a second package of Emergency measures in relation to the COVID-19 pandemic.
-And on 28 August 2020, the Dutch government presented the third support package for businesses.
+And on 28 August 2020, the Dutch government presented the third support package for businesses, which was prolonged and extended on 21 January 2021.
+The current fourth aid package was announced on 27 May 2021.

-In the new extension also a number of other temporary measures, e.g. for VAT (care personnel, medical supplies, mouth caps), for income tax the mortgage interest deduction, is extended until 1 July 2021.
-Under certain conditions, the travel allowance can be paid tax free until 1 April 2021.
-Pending consultation with both countries, the mutual agreements with Germany and Belgium on the taxation of frontier workers is to be extended till 30 June 2021.
+In this newest extension also a number of other temporary measures, e.g. for VAT (care personnel, medical supplies, mouth caps, certain COVID testkis), for income tax the mortgage interest deduction, is extended until 1 October 2021.
+Under certain conditions, the travel allowance can be paid tax free until 1 October 2021.
+Pending consultation with both countries, the mutual agreements with Germany and Belgium on the taxation of frontier workers is to be extended till 1 October 2021.

-The TVL is a tax-free allowance of (maximum) 330,000 euros for the self-employed and SMEs (up to 250 employees) and 400,000 euros for non-SMEs (more than 250 employees) per quarter.
-The subsidy rates come out to 85 percent subsidy of fixed costs from 30 percent loss of sales for the first and second quarter of 2021.
-Starting in the first quarter of 2021, the minimum grant amount is 1,500 euros (was 750 euros).
+The TVL is a tax-free allowance.
+In the second and third quarters, this allowance amounts to (maximum) 550,000 euros for the self-employed and SMEs (up to 250 employees) and for non-SMEs (more than 250 employees) to 1.2 million euro in the second quarter and 600,000 euros in the third quarter.
+The subsidy rates come out to 85 percent subsidy of fixed costs from 30 percent loss of sales for the first quarter of 2021 and for the second and third quarter to 100 percent.
+Starting in the first quarter of 2021, the minimum grant amount is 1,500 euros (was previously 750 euros).

-Entrepreneurs who have submitted their application for the deferment of payment of three months before 1 April 2021, can still request an extension of the deferment period until 1 July 2021.
-It is important that entrepreneurs who are unable to meet their payment obligations after this three months period of deferment file themselves for an extension.
-This does not happen automatically!
-If they do not do so, they run the risk of being excluded from the payment scheme in which they can repay their tax debts in 36 months (see below under "Payback of debts").
+Entrepreneurs for whom the three-month moratorium has expired and who are still unable to meet current payment obligations are urgently advised to apply for an extension of the moratorium until 1 July 2021 as soon as possible.
+If they do not do so, they run the risk of being excluded from the payment scheme in which they can repay their tax debts in 60 months (see below under "Payback of debts").

 This deferment regime concerns the following taxes: payroll taxes, VAT, income tax, income-related contribution under the Health Care Insurance Act, corporate income tax, gambling tax, insurance tax, landlord levy, environmental taxes (energy tax and Surcharge for Sustainable Energy and climate transition (ODE), coal tax, waste tax, tax on tap water), excise duties and consumption tax of non-alcoholic beverages and taxation of passenger cars and motorbikes (BPM).